dibyendumajumdar/nj/README.md

 # nj

-This is an experimental project that aims to create a cut-down version of IBM's [Eclipse OMR](https://github.com/eclipse/omr) project focussing just on the compiler / JIT backend.
+This is a cut-down version of IBM's [Eclipse OMR](https://github.com/eclipse/omr) project focussing just on the compiler / JIT backend.

 Here is what is included: